fkie-cad/COMIDDS/content/datasets/ait_alert_dataset.md

 For each of the eight scenarios (fox, harrison, russellmitchell, santos, shaw, wardbeck, wheeler, wilson), two separate files exists containing Wazuh and AMiner alerts, e.g. `fox_aminer.json` and `fox_wazuh.json`.
-Labeling is provided via a separate `.csv` file, which lists the start- and stop-timestamps for each attack, per scenario.
+Labeling based in time intervals is provided via a separate `.csv` file, which lists the start- and stop-timestamps for each attack, per scenario.
-These can be matched against those contained in alerts (`id`-field for Wazuh alerts, `LogData.DetectionTimestamp` for AMiner alerts).
+Alternatively, the authors supply a script for labeling alerts individually (instructions linked below).

 ### Papers